elvard/django-sites-toolbar/README.rst

 ===================

-The Sites Debug Toolbar is an add-on for Django Debug Toolbar for browsing ``django.contrib.sites``.
-It's main intention is to debug projects using ``django.contrib.sites`` to serve multiple sites.
-There are several apps which allows you to set SITE_ID dynamically according to current domain, like django-dynamicsites_.
+The Sites Debug Toolbar is an add-on for Django Debug Toolbar for browsing ``django.contrib.sites`` monkey-patched by django-dynamicsites_.
 That app comes with helpful article_ to begin with.
+It sets SITE_ID dynamically according to domain.

 Installation and configuration
 ==============================